zhol0777/is-this-good/STABILIZERS.md

 ### Recommended

+- TX Stabilizers
+  - This is the big idea improvement in stabilizers the hobby has been waiting years for - line the inside of the stabilizer stem with a TPU insert to dampen wire ticking.
+Real good stock.
+2u’s practically don’t require lube.
+Used to be hard to find, now every vendor and their mother is selling them.
+Find them with your favorite search engine!
+  - Note: if you're having issues with the wire binding against the housing/feeling too tight on reassembly, try and install the the other end of the wire in the housing where you feel tightness.
+- Cherry Clip ins
+  - Have not borked by retool (yet).
+As solid as any other stabilizer when wire balanced and lubed with a thick enough grease.
+If they’re not being flipped, they’re cheap as all hell.
+The 2U's are usually marked as G99-0742 if you're ordering from a wholesaler like Mouser.
+Don't forget to clip the extra legs on the stem bottom to make it flat.
+Chicken's favorite.
 - Durock V2
   - The community standard for a solid stabilizer.
 Their main improvement over the V1 is the reversal of the wire holders that makes stab wire popout a thing of the past and close to impossible, I'm sure someone will still find a way.
 They still require a bit of balancing and lube and are a bit expensive for the money.
 Everglide V2s are basically the same thing, just different colors.
 - Zeal Stabilizers
   - By god they’re expensive, but Snckler talks a big game about these, and how the tolerances are better than Durock stabs.
 You can probably get away with just lubing them.
 - C3/Equalz Stabilizers
   - Wires require ape strength to balance, but otherwise I have no complaints.
 Their standout feature is the tight wire hold that reduces the chance of stab wire popout while in your board.
 The foam strips included in the V3 package do provide some community options to reduce rattle.
 Keep in mind that bandaid or foam stickers like those included with C3 stabs are most effective on thinner PCBs and not 100% necessary on thicker PCBs.
 Very good stabs.
-- Cherry Clip ins
-  - Have not borked by retool (yet).
-As solid as any other stabilizer when wire balanced and lubed with a thick enough grease.
-If they’re not being flipped, they’re cheap as all hell.
-The 2U's are usually marked as G99-0742 if you're ordering from a wholesaler like Mouser.
-Don't forget to clip the extra legs on the stem bottom to make it flat.
-Chicken's favorite.
-- TX Stabilizers
-  - This is the big idea improvement in stabilizers the hobby has been waiting years for - line the inside of the stabilizer stem with a TPU insert to dampen wire ticking.
-Real good stock.
-2u’s practically don’t require lube.
-Also hard as hell to find, and infrequently and inconsistently stocked between vendors.
-Sold by TX on TaoBao, Ashkeebs in CA has been known to sell them, as well as Mekibo and ThocKeys in the US.
-Check their social media/mailing list to see if any of these places will stock them soon before begging for a date when they’ll restock.
-  - Note: if you're having issues with the wire binding against the housing/feeling too tight on reassembly, try and install the the other end of the wire in the housing where you feel tightness.
 - Gateron Stabilizers
   - Ink stabs are mega expensive, but the other ones seem to be good enough.
 The Black/Silver model seems to be designed to be used specifically with switches that feature early bottom out (generally pole bottom out/speed switches)
 - Owlabs Stabilizers